7 Reasons Why You Should Write a Screenplay

 You may have no other reason for writing a screenplay other than personal expression, and that's perfectly okay.
 But why choose script format over a novel?

-It doesn’t have to be either/or.
+It doesn’t have to be an either/or question.
 You can adapt your written novel or existing idea into a screenplay.
-This adaptation process can provide clarity on story and structure, heighten drama in your scenes, and enable you to write more natural-sounding dialogue.
+This adaptation process can provide clarity on story and structure, heighten drama in your scenes, and help you to write more natural-sounding dialogue.

 The main rule in screenwriting is to show rather than tell.
-Writing a script shifts the focus away from mere text—beneficial for writers who tend to be wordy.
+Writing a script shifts the focus away from mere text—beneficial for writers who tend towards the wordy.
 This approach allows you to view the narrative through a visual lens, enriching it with more action.
 It's a much more dynamic way to reveal character and story details instead of relying solely on descriptive writing.

 2. An Alternative to Journaling